chrislo27/RhythmHeavenRemixEditor/README.md

 ## Other information
-Rhythm Heaven is not my property -- it is the property of Nintendo.<br>
+Rhythm Heaven is not my property—it is the intellectual property of Nintendo.<br>
-This program is **NOT** endorsed or sponsored in any way by Nintendo.<br>
+This program is **NOT** endorsed nor sponsored in any way by Nintendo.<br>
 All used properties of Nintendo (such as names, audio, graphics, etc.) in this software are not intended to maliciously infringe trademark rights.<br>
 This is a community project and this is available for others to use however they like (abiding by the code's GPL-3.0 license), for free.